 Difference Between Heat Exchanger and Condenser at a glance

-When it comes to learning the difference between Heat Exchanger and condensers, first you must ask if a condenser is a heat exchanger?
+When it comes to learning the difference between Heat Exchanger and condensers, first you must ask if a condenser is a heat exchanger.
 Virtually, yes, but technically, no!
-There are similarities and differences that can put the two in the same group or separately.
+Some similarities and differences can put the two in the same group or separately.
 For starters, a condenser is a system that transforms a substance from steam to a liquid state.
 In contrast, a heat exchanger is an apparatus that retrieves the heat that’s produced in the process.
 As the name suggests, heat exchangers shift the heat among two or more fluids.
 So the main difference between the two is that their goal of altering the physical state of the substances differs altogether.

 The heat exchanger is usually used as a heat recovery force.
 This unit transfers heat between two states, from one having the higher temperature to the one having the lower temperature.
 A condenser, however, alters the phase of the substance, changing it from vapor to liquid.

 So we’re clear that a condenser changes the phase of a substance, while a heat exchanger does not.
 The substances between which a heat exchanger transfers heat are liquid and gas, solid and gas, solid and liquid, or gas and gas.

 To learn the difference between Heat Exchanger and Condenser, you must first learn about heat exchangers.
 A heat exchanger refers to a heat transfer system.
 That means heat exchangers transfer heat among two or more fluids.
 You can use a heat exchanger to both heat or cool, based on your purpose.
 These fluids are segregated using a rigid wall to ensure they are not mixed or in direct contact.
 Heat exchangers are used in a variety of pieces of equipment.
 Some examples are refrigeration, power centers, petrochemical plants, natural-gas processing, space heating, air conditioning, chemical plants, petroleum refineries, and sewage treatment.